-Some members of the working group recommend that Tthe commission should also consider hearing from stakeholders with relevant and necessary expertise, including consumer and privacy advocates.
-The commission should also consider hearing from advocates for survivors of domestic abuse, because of the potential for safety concerns presented by an abuser using access to vehicle data for improper purposes.
+Some members of the working group recommend that the commission consider hearing from stakeholders with relevant and necessary expertise, including consumer and privacy advocates.
+Because any person who has access to vehicle data could potentially misuse that data to obtain information regarding a vehicle's operator, and because such misuse by a perpetrator of domestic abuse could pose safety concerns, the commission should also consider hearing from advocates for survivors of domestic abuse.